 We may also conduct checks to verify the information that you have provided and where we do this, we may share your information with the client.

-Regarding Valtus France, the Personal Data communicated via our website (Valtus.fr) transits through the servers of a partner specialized in recruitment technologies, located in the Netherlands, with which Valtus has signed a contract guaranteeing the rights of people concerned about their Personal Data.
+In France personal data entered via our website (valtus.fr) transits through the servers of a partner specialised in recruitment technologies, located in the Netherlands.
+Valtus has a signed contract with this partner guaranteeing the rights of people concerned about their personal data.
 The data is then stored on servers, located in France, dedicated specifically to Valtus.

-In all cases of transfer of your Personal Data to third parties, Valtus ensures that the Personal Data transmitted continues to benefit from a level of protection equivalent to that set up by Valtus and requests contractual commitments so that your Personal Data is exclusively processed for the purposes you have previously accepted, with the necessary confidentiality and security.
+In all cases of transfer of your personal data to third parties, Valtus ensures that the personal data transmitted continues to benefit from a level protection equivalent to that set up by Valtus and requests contractual commitments so that your personal data is exclusively processed for the purposes you have previously accepted, with the necessary confidentiality and security.

 Unfortunately, the transmission of information via the internet is never completely secure.
-Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
+Although we will use our best endeavours to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission of your data by you is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

 What security measures have been implemented?

-Valtus ensures the security of your Personal Data with reinforced protection through both physical and IT security measures.
+Valtus provides reasonable assurance over the security of your personal data with reinforced protection through both physical and IT security measures.

 Despite these reasonable steps to protect your personal data, no transmission or storage technology is foolproof.
-Therefore, in accordance with the applicable European regulations, in the event of a proven infringement of Personal Data likely to lead to a high risk to the rights and freedoms of the persons concerned, Valtus will communicate this violation to the competent supervisory authority and, where required, to the persons concerned (individually or generally as appropriate).
+Therefore, in accordance with the applicable UK and European regulations, in the event of a proven infringement of personal data likely to lead to a high risk to the rights and freedoms of the persons concerned, Valtus will communicate this violation to the competent supervisory authority in the UK and EU and, where required by the regulations, to the persons concerned (individually or generally as appropriate).

-It is also up to you to exercise caution to prevent unauthorized access to your personal data and terminals (computer, smartphone, tablet, etc.).
+It is also up to you to exercise caution to prevent unauthorized access to your personal data and devices (computer, smartphone, tablet, etc.).

-Regarding Valtus UK, we will use technical and organizational measures to safeguard your personal data, for example:
+Valtus UK uses technical and organizational measures to safeguard your personal data, for example:

-- Our internal systems are secured from the Internet by the use of a CheckPoint perimeter
+- Our internal systems are secured from the internet using a CheckPoint perimeter

 - This system is locked down to a high degree